gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/working-with-ssh-keys-gij-cloud.md

 ---

 title: Working with SSH keys
-description:
+description: How to generate and configure SSH keys for Git Integration for Jira Cloud
 taxonomy:
     category: git-integration-for-jira-cloud

 ---

-SSH keys are required in order to provide secure connection with the remote git host.
-The Git Integration for Jira app uses one set of keys for accessing all configured repositories.
+SSH keys provide a secure connection with the remote git host.
+Git Integration for Jira uses one set of keys for accessing all configured repositories.

-Follow this guide if you are one of the users who are limited to or wanted to use SSH to securely connect to your git repositories.
+Follow this guide if you want to use SSH to securely connect to your git repositories.

 <div class="bbb-callout bbb--note">
     <div class="irow">